 Day 10 and 11 -Tongariro National Park

 Tongariro National Park is another one for all outdoor enthusiasts.
 There are endless hikes to choose from, in various lengths, all offering stunning views of nature.
 The Tongariro Alpine Crossing is one of the best-known hikes in New Zealand.

-Likewise to Mount Taranaki, you could stay 1 or 2 nights, depending on how many hikes you choose to do.
+Likewise to Mount Taranaki, you could stay 1 or 2 nights, depending on how many hikes / the length of the hikes you choose to do.

 Day 12 – Napier and Hawkes Bay

 Napier is an adorable East Coast beach town, found in Hawkes Bay.
 Visitors can enjoy a walk along the oceanfront or a trip to one of the many surrounding wineries and vineyards in Napier.
 Cape Kidnappers is another great place to explore in the Hawkes Bay region.